Bhagavad Gīta Bhāshya and Tātparya

 na jāyate mriyate vā kadācin nāyaṃ bhūtvā bhavitā vā na bhūyaḥ । ajo nityaḥ śāśvato'yaṃ purāṇo na hanyate hanyamāne śarīre ॥2-20॥

-The soul is never born, nor does it ever die; nor, having once existed, does it cease to be.
-It is unborn, eternal, ever-existing, undying, and primeval.
-The soul is not slain when the body is slain.
+He is never born, nor does it ever die; nor, having once existed, does it cease to be.
+The ancient living being is similar to the unborn Lord who is eternal, ever-existing, undying, and primeval; he is not slain when the body is slain.

 Gīta Bhāshya 2.20